manifold-systems/manifold/manifold-core-parent/manifold/README.md

     * Larger footprint.
 Dynamic services used at compile-time are also distributed with the runtime, the additional files significantly impact the overall footprint (more than 10x).
     * Limited use.
 Only Java SE environments are supported.
-Other JVM environments such as Android and Kotlin are not supported using this compilation model.
+Other JVM environments such as Android and Kotlin are not supported using this configuration.

->Compilation model by supported features
+>Configurations by supported features
 >
 > |                  |`static` |`dynamic`|`mixed` |
 > |------------------|---------|---------|---------|